 Termination of Employment or Retirement: Except in connection with a change in control and under the Rule of 70 (each as defined below), upon a named executive officer's termination of employment for any reason, all unvested RSAs and PSUs are automatically forfeited (unless the CHC Committee determines otherwise).
 In the event that (i) an employee's age plus years of employment with the Company equals at least seventy and (ii) the employee is at least 60 years old (the "Rule of 70"), upon retirement from the Company, the employee will receive his or her pro-rata share of any incentive awards for which he or she is eligible.
-For example, under the Company's STIP, if an employee retired six months into the current fiscal year then if, at the end of the fiscal year performance metrics had been achieved such that a performance bonus would have been paid to the employee under the STIP, then the employee will receive 50% of the STIP bonus that would have been paid to the employee would receive his/her prorate share of the LTIP award based upon the date of the termination of the employee's employment with the Company in comparison to the term of the award.
+For example, under the Company's STIP, if an employee retired six months into the current fiscal year then if, at the end of the fiscal year performance metrics had been achieved such that a performance bonus would have been paid to the employee under the STIP, then the employee will receive 50% of the STIP bonus that would have been paid to the employee if here or she had continued his or her employment until the end of the fiscal year.
+Likewise, for a multi-year award under the Company's LTIP, the employee would receive his/her prorate share of the LTIP award based upon the date of the termination of the employee's employment with the Company in comparison to the term of the award.
 The CHC Committee believes that the benefits available under the Rule of 70 are customary and reasonable components of our compensation program, and it retains discretion to modify the terms and conditions applicable to the Rule of 70.
 No named executive officer is entitled to additional severance or other payments upon termination of employment.